pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 ### tidb-lightning task configuration

 [lightning]
-# Checks whether the cluster satisfies the minimum requirement before starting the task,, and check whether TiKV has more than 10% free space left after startup.
+# Checks whether the cluster satisfies the minimum requirement before starting the task, and check whether TiKV has more than 10% free space left after startup.
 #check-requirements = true

 # The maximum number of engines to be opened concurrently.